Basic Approach to Corporate Governance

 Cross-shareholdings

-We report the results of exercise of voting rights to the board of directors and our management team itself verifies whether voting rights are appropriately exercised.
-Also, the results are disclosed on the websites of each of our group companies.
+The results of the exercise of voting rights are reported to the Board of Directors, etc., and management itself confirms that voting rights are being exercised appropriately, and the results are also disclosed on the websites of each Group company.

 Disclosure of Information